ElenaAnnibali/ElenaAnnibali/README.md

-- 👋 Hi, I’m @ElenaAnnibali
+- 👋 Hi, I’m @ElenaAnnibali, an Italian expat living in Vienna, Austria.
-- 👀 I’m interested in Web Development,
+- 👀 I’m a junior Web Developer 👩‍💻 and an Entomology enthusiast 🐛
+- I am currently working on my project Kresko, a React Native mobile application designed for kids (age 8-13) from a marginalized environment to help them gain knowledge on mental health related topics.
-- 🌱 I’m currently learning React, React Native, TypeScript and GraphQL
+- 🌱 I’m currently learning JavaScript, React, Next.js, React Native, TypeScript, GraphQL, POstgresQL.
+UI/UX Design and Research are also on the list 💖
 - 💞️ I’m looking for a job as a frontend developer
 - 📫 How to reach me on twitter: @elena_annibali